Bricktech2000/Notes/notes/markup language idea.md

 - every control character can be escaped with a `\`, with no ambiguous exceptions
 - constructs can be nested, and in a way that is actually consistent

+## things to iron out

+#think

+- syntax for tables, checkboxes, tags, dates, keyboard shortcuts...
+- support for running code blocks and parsing their `stdout` as markup

 ---

 # constructs